expo/expo/docs/pages/guides/prebuild.md

 This creates the `ios/` and `android/` folders for running your React code.
 If you modify the generated directories manually then you risk losing your changes the next time you run `npx expo prebuild --clean`.
 Instead, you should create [Expo Config Plugins][config-plugins] which modify the native directories safely during prebuild.

-You can stop using prebuild at anytime and continue developing your native app manually but we don't recommend this for the reasons listed in [philosophy](#philosophy).
+We highly recommend using Prebuild for the reasons listed in the [pitch](#pitch) section, but the system is [fully optional](#optionality) and you can stop using it at any time.

 ## Platforms